 I especially like to do this with fitness goals.
 While many people are content to allow their level of fitness to decline after the pass a certain age, the very thought creates adequate discomfort to keep me motivated.
 As a result, my continued progress has added to my motivation and determination.
 You see, with the right coping skills, discomfort really does become a source of energy that we can harness and use in a positive way.

-Choose positive coping skills
+Choose positive life skills for coping with challenges

 To some degree we can work to simplify our lives and reduce the number of challenges we are exposed to.
 This can make a significant difference in our quality of life, but we will still face challenges!
-In the long run, adopting positive and productive methods for meeting those challenges is one of the best gifts you can give yourself.
+In the long run, adopting positive and productive life skills for meeting those challenges is one of the best gifts you can give yourself.

 Are you finding life to be increasingly more challenging?